Azure/azure-init/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

+## Running/Testing

+There are two binaries associated with this repo: `azure-provisioning-agent` and `functional_tests`.
+To run one, use cargo to build the projects and then indicate `cargo run --bin azure-provisioning-agent`.
+The user creation script can be accessed via `./functional_tests.sh` from the command line.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a